Oracle Identity Manager

-In computing, Oracle Identity Manager (OIM) enables enterprises to manage the entire user life-cycle across all enterprise resources both within and beyond a firewall.
+Oracle Identity Manager (OIM) is an identity management system developed by Oracle Corporation that enables enterprises to manage the entire user life-cycle across all enterprise resources both within and beyond a firewall.
 Within Oracle Identity Management it provides a mechanism for implementing the user-management aspects of a corporate policy.
 It can also audit users and their access privileges.

 Versions

 OIM has evolved based on the needs of enterprise users.
 It was earlier a Thor Technologies product - after Oracle Corporation acquired Thor (2005), OIM 9i was released.
 OIM 9i was based on the Struts framework.